george-mcintyre/aida-pva/docs/SLCUsersGuide.md

 # SLC Database Users Guide

-This section describes what an AIDA user should know about accessing the SLC Database data through AIDA.
-For general information on using AIDA see [Basic Users Guide to Aida](UserGuide.md), and the EPICS javadoc, in particular the classes ??? and ??? in the epics libraries which are now Aida's programming interface.
+This section describes what an AIDA-PVA user should know about accessing the SLC Database data through AIDA.
+For general information on using AIDA-PVA see [Basic Users Guide to Aida](UserGuide.md), and the EPICS javadoc, in particular the classes ??? and ??? in the epics libraries which are now Aida's programming interface.
 One can also use Matlab.

-# AIDA Data Provider for SLC Database Data
+# AIDA-PVA Data Provider for SLC Database Data

 ## Summary